cormullion/Thebes.jl/docs/src/objects.md

 ## Using custom code

 Thebes.jl is a toy rather than a full 3D renderer, and a general-purpose rendering function that draws everything with lots of optional parameters is not provided.
-There are plenty of ways to experiment though:
+There are plenty of ways to experiment though.

+Suppose you want to remove the front-facing faces of an object, in order to see inside.
+That's possible, but a bit of code is needed.

 ```@example
 using Thebes